 Step 2 – Sand

 Once your furniture is dry and free from dirt you will need to scrape off any large pieces of old paint.
 Then use a piece of sandpaper to smooth the surface.
-You may wish to start with a coarse piece and then switch to a finer piece of sandpaper to get the smoothest finish.
+It’s best to start with a coarse piece and then switch to a finer piece of sandpaper to get the smoothest finish.
+I used a 125mm orbital sander to clean and prepare the surface.
+Start with 80 grit, then 120 and finish with a 240.
+Try buying a selection pack of sanding pads like this on Ebay.

 Step 3 – Prime